MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Attend the Tech Companies lecture after lunch.
 * Start your Ruby project.
 By the end of the day, you should have
   * The beginnings of a Ruby project.
-  * A complete resume (including Ruby project description)
+  * A complete resume draft (including Ruby project description)
   * A final draft of your cover letter.
   * Your first 15 entries in Jobberwocky.